latitude-dev/latitude/CONTRIBUTING.md

 3. Create a changeset for your modifications using `pnpm changeset pre next`.
 The `next` tag specifies that this version will be published on npmjs.com.
 4. Open a pull request on GitHub targeting the `next` branch.

 Once the pull request is merged, the CI will generate a PR with the changesets.
-Eventually, someone with permissions will merge this PR into `dev`, triggering the publication of a pre-release.
+Eventually, someone with permissions will merge this PR into `next`, triggering the publication of a pre-release.

 #### How to Do Releases